Biology (BIO)

 Course Description: This class reviews the history of life on Earth, and the principles of quantitative and qualitative techniques used in paleontology.
 Three hours lecture, three hours lab.
 Prerequisite(s): BIO 101 or BIO 105 or ESC 111 with a grade of C or higher, or consent of the instructor.

-BIO 350 Plant Systematics Credits: 4
+BIO 349 Plant Systematics and Applications Credits: 4

 Typically Offered: Spring.